 (per 2 people)

-2 sweet potatoes, peeled and mashed in advance – no need to add butter/milk when you’re mashing, sweet potatoes become so soft that there’s no need.
+2 sweet potatoes, peeled and mashed in advance – no need to add butter/milk when you’re mashing, as sweet potatoes become so soft when cooked.

 1 egg, beaten

 75-100g brie, cut into cubes

 herbs of choice – I used some dried chives-and-parsley mix

 - Stir everything but the brie together until well mixed (add flour cautiously until it’s as dry as you want it), then stir in brie more cautiously

 - Heat a pancake pan with a little olive oil over a hot flame, then turn down slightly and plop scoopfuls of the mix into the pan.
 Press down slightly.
 Cook on either side for a few minutes until browned.